Abraham Staats

-Major Abraham Staats or Abram Staes (Amsterdam January 19, 1620 (baptized)– New York ca. 1694) was one of the first settlers of the New Netherland colonies and is the founder of the Staats family in New Amsterdam and the early American colonies.
+Major Abraham Staats or Abram Staes (Amsterdam January 19, 1620 (baptized)– New York ca. 1694) was one of the first settlers of the New Netherland colonies and is the founder of the Albany branch of the Staats family in New Amsterdam and the early American colonies.

 Early life

 Staats was born in Holland around 1618 and his parents were Isaac Staats (b. ca. 1586) and Sara Lauwers (1588–1641), originally from Antwerp.

 New Amsterdam

 In 1642, he emigrated to Beverwijck (now known as Albany).
 Staats and his wife, Trijntje, traveled to New York on board of the Houttuijn.
 He was employed as a surgeon in the New Netherland by the Van Rensselaer family.

 Personal life

 On January 26, 1642, Staats married, in Amsterdam, to Trijntje "Catharina" Jochems (1621–1703), daughter of captain Jochem Gijsen and Trijntje Gerrits.
 Together, they were the parents of: